If you want to find out a little bit more about MS polymer adhesives, you are in the right place.

 You will rarely find two-part MS polymers as they don’t require a hardener in the curing process.
 They will almost always be one-part (in a foil pack or cartridge).
 This is because MS polymers require moisture to cure.

 In the one-part option, they use the moisture levels in the air to cure.
 Most companies are happy with the cure speed of one-part options.
-If you want an MS polymer with a faster cure, there are two-part options that increase the moisture levels which then speeds up the cure.
+Although, if you want an MS polymer with a faster cure, there are two-part options that increase the moisture levels which then speeds up the cure.

 Where can you use MS polymer adhesives?